JakeSoftwareArchitect/AWS-Solution-Architect-Professional/design-solutions-for-organizational-complexity.md

 **Direct Connect Site Link**

-Connect two of your sites via AWS Direct Connect so your service can communicate withought communication over the internet.
+Connect two of your sites via AWS Direct Connect so your service can communicate without communication over the internet.

 > SiteLink, a new feature of AWS Direct Connect (DX), makes it easy to send data from one Direct Connect location to another, bypassing AWS Regions.
 If you recall, Direct Connect is a cloud service that links your network to AWS, bypassing the internet to deliver more consistent, lower-latency performance.
 Prior to SiteLink, it was not possible to route traffic directly between Direct Connect locations.
 Now, you can create global, reliable, and pay-as-you-go connections between the offices and data centers in your global network by sending data over the fastest path between AWS Direct Connect locations.